sjwiesman/flink-docs-v2/content/docs/concepts/flink-architecture.md

   better separation of concerns than the Flink Session Cluster.

 {{< hint info >}}
-**Note:** A Flink Job Cluster can be seen as a _run-on-client_ alternative to Flink Application Clusters.
+A Flink Job Cluster can be seen as a “run-on-client” alternative to Flink Application Clusters.
 {{< /hint >}}

+{{< top >}}